 Sets n (decimal) as the maximum depth to which directories can be nested.
 The default maximum depth is 99 levels.

+-MIN_EXTENT_SIZE size

+-MINSIZ

--MIN_EXTENT_SIZE size -MINSIZ Specifies that you wish to change the minimum extent size for CAM files at Rev. 22.0.
-You must use the -FIX option with -MINSIZ.
+Specifies that you wish to set the minimum extent size for CAM files at Rev. 22.0 and later.
+You must use the --FIX option with --MINSIZ.